 You won’t pay upfront solicitors fees under a No Win No Fee agreement.
 If your claim proves successful, a legally capped success fee is taken from your award.

 Free legal advice for making a claim after a road traffic accident is available from our advisors.
 They could estimate your general damages and advise on what special damages you could claim based on your circumstances.
-In addition, they could talk you through what evidence you could submit to strengthen your claim.
+In addition, they could talk you through what evidence you could submit to strengthen your car accident injury claim or other type of road traffic accident claim.
 If your claim seems eligible, you may be passed onto our panel of solicitors.

 To get in touch today: